zachzwei/z4chzwei.github.io/evmos/evmos-provider-tls.md

 If you are running your own Lava node then you can find the following information on the `config.toml` and `app.toml` files located at `./evmosd/config` folder.

-And the commands will now be pointing to your `axelar.your-domain`
+And the commands will now be pointing to your `evmos.your-domain`

 Start the `evmos-provider`